dppdppd/The-Boardgame-Insert-Toolkit/README.md

 - If you post it on Thingiverse, make it a _remix_ of BIT (https://www.thingiverse.com/thing:3405465) and I'll get notified and eventually add it to the list of game inserts.

 ### Pay attention to your dimensions.
-- Note that the box dimensions are _exterior_ dimensions and are such to guarantee that the component box you design fits inside the game box as you measured it.
+- Note that the box dimensions are _exterior_ dimensions and are such to guarantee that the box you're designing fits inside the game box, as you measured the cavity within.
-- Also note that the compartment dimensions are _interior_ dimensions and are such to guarantee that the game pieces you will measure will fit inside the compartments.
+- Also note that the compartment dimensions are _interior_ dimensions and are such to guarantee that the game pieces will fit inside the compartments.
-- This means that you'll want to make sure that they don't get too close or your box walls will be thin and/or nonexistant.
+- This means that you'll want to make sure that those exterior and interior values don't get too close to each other or your box walls will be thin and/or nonexistant.
 - If you stick to defaults, then the side walls are 1.5mm thick and the lid is 2mm.
-So you'll want to leave 3mm in depth and length and 2mm in the height.
+So you'll want to leave 3mm in depth and length and 2mm in the height when designing compartments.

 ## Key Values
 The fundamental concept of the insert configuration file is the key-value pair, i.e. [ _key_ , _value_ ].
 Often the _value_ is an array of other key-value pairs, so it's important to use tabs to keep track of the alignment.
 That's where a good text editor comes in handy.
 See the following example.